Peter Marais: Political career

+Marais retired from politics at the 2024 provincial election.
+His son, Grant, succeeded him as the sole representative of the FF Plus in the Provincial Parliament.

 Family and personal life

 Marais was born in Cape Town.
 He attended Kensington High School and later studied at the University of the Western Cape.

 He is married to Bonita Marais and the couple have children.